seejwy/skapi-doc/user-account/README.md

 User can update their account profile by calling skapi.updateProfile() and passing in an object with the desired updates.
 The user must be logged in to make this request.

-The updated [Account data object](/data-types/#account) will be returned if the update is successful.
+The updated [User profile object](/data-types/#user-profile) will be returned if the update is successful.
 Note that certain fields, such as the email and phone number, will be unverified if they are changed.

 ``` js